The Parts palette allows objects to be managed by classifying parts, such as bangs, eyes, and mouth, into broad categories.

 Even if the order in the Parts palette is rearranged, the display on the canvas does not change because the value of the draw order has priority.

-However, for ArtMeshes in the same drawing order, the one that is higher up in the Parts palette will also appear in the foreground on the canvas.
+However, if the same operation is performed on the ArtMesh in the same draw order, the object that is higher in the Parts palette will displayed in the foreground on the canvas.

 Group by Draw Order

-You can group parts by right-clicking with the part selected and clicking [Group by Draw Order] from the context menu.
+With the part selected, right-click and click [Group by Draw Order] from the context menu to group the parts.

 When grouping, the draw order set for the part itself is reflected in all objects within it.